ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Using unsigned is a natural choice when working with non-negative quantities such as indices and counts [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [25](https://graphitemaster.github.io/aau/). [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).

 Taking it one step further.
-Proponents of signed integers say that unsigned integers doesn't model natural numbers, instead they model the ℤ/n ring, which is another concept.
+Proponents of signed integers say that unsigned integers doesn't model natural numbers, instead they model the ℤ/n ring, which is another concept (citation needed).
 As programmers we don't need to care about that unless we chose to, i.e. unless we chose to write our code to take wrapping into account and either exploit or prevent it.
 As an alternative, we can pretend that wrapping isn't a thing if we place the requirement on the application's users that they may never provide input that causes any value to wrap.